Rainbow Stickers for Your Badge!

 Advice about placement

 We have seen them work best placed on the right side of the badge since the left has the swipe strip.
-Generally we always see the red at the top since this is the most common usage, but there is no wrong way to wear it.
+The red is at the top since this is the most common usage, but there is no wrong way to wear it.

 About the Rainbow Flag:

 The first rainbow flag was designed in 1978 by Gilbert Baker, a San Francisco artist, in response to calls by activists for a symbol for the community.
+The flags debuted at San Francisco's Gay Freedom Day Parade on June 25, 1978.
 Baker used the five-striped “Flag of the Race” as his inspiration, and designed a flag with eight stripes: pink, red, orange, yellow, green, blue, indigo, and violet.
+Sadly, Baker died March 31, 2017.
+He was born in 1951.
 These colors were intended to represent respectively: sexuality, life, healing, sun, nature, art, harmony, and spirit.
-Baker dyed and sewed the material for the first flag himself - reminiscent of Betsy Ross and the creation of the US Flag. (adapted from HALO Newsletter, author unknown)
+Baker dyed and sewed the material for the first flag himself - reminiscent of Betsy Ross and the creation of the US Flag.

 What the Rainbow Signifies